green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 ### 1. Never compare between machines to judge your software
 - At least not within small margins.
 Energy measurements on multi-task operating systems do always have noise and variance.
 - However a comparison by the order of magnitude is very helpful to judge the underlying hardware
-    + In order to judge software on different hardware your systems must be calibrated and run no non-deterministic componentes like schedulers (realtime linux kernel for instance)
+    + In order to judge software on different hardware your systems must be calibrated and run no non-deterministic components like schedulers (realtime linux kernel for instance)
 - Even systems with identical hardware components can have variations that you cannot easily account for, as there are unknown variables unless you measure them ahead (component energy consumption variance etc.)
 - Some comparisons make sense though if you have a tuned [Measurement Cluster]({{< relref "measurement-cluster" >}})